-- Can.
-1331 § 1.
-An excommunicated person is prohibited: - 1° from celebrating the Sacrifice of the Eucharist and the other sacraments; - 2° from receiving the sacraments; - 3° from administering sacramentals and from celebrating the other ceremonies of liturgical worship; - 4° from taking an active part in the celebrations listed above; - 5° from exercising any ecclesiastical offices, duties, ministries or functions; - 6° from performing acts of governance. - § 2.
-If a ferendae sententiae excommunication has been imposed or a latae sententiae excommunication declared, the offender: - 1° proposing to act in defiance of the provision of § 1 nn.
-1-4 is to be removed, or else the liturgical action is to be suspended, unless there is a grave reason to the contrary; - 2° invalidly exercises any acts of governance which, in accordance with § 1 n.
-6, are unlawful; - 3° is prohibited from benefiting from privileges already granted; - 4° does not acquire any remuneration held in virtue of a merely ecclesiastical title; - 5° is legally incapable of acquiring offices, duties, ministries, functions, rights, privileges or honorific titles. - Can.
-1332 § 1.
+§1.
+An excommunicated person is forbidden: 1° to have any ministerial participation in celebrating the sacrifice of the Eucharist or any other ceremonies of worship whatsoever;

+- 3° from administering sacramentals and from celebrating the other ceremonies of liturgical worship; - 4° from taking an active part in the celebrations listed above; - 5° from exercising any ecclesiastical offices, duties, ministries or functions; - 6° from performing acts of governance. - §2.
+If a ferendae sententiae excommunication has been imposed or a latae sententiae excommunication declared, the offender: - 1° proposing to act in defiance of the provision of §1 nn.
+1-4 is to be removed, or else the liturgical action is to be suspended, unless there is a grave reason to the contrary; - 2° invalidly exercises any acts of governance which, in accordance with §1 n.
+6, are unlawful; - 3° is prohibited from benefiting from privileges already granted; - 4° does not acquire any remuneration held in virtue of a merely ecclesiastical title; - 5° is legally incapable of acquiring offices, duties, ministries, functions, rights, privileges or honorific titles.

+- §1.
 One who is under interdict is obliged by the prohibitions mentioned in can.
-1331 § 1 nn.
-1-4. - § 2.
+1331 §1 nn.
+1-4. - §2.
 A law or precept may however define the interdict in such a way that the offender is prohibited only from certain particular actions mentioned in can.
-1331 § 1 nn.
-1-4, or from certain other particular rights. - § 3.
+1331 §1 nn.
+1-4, or from certain other particular rights. - §3.
 The provision of can.
-1331 § 2 n.
-1 is to be observed also in the case of interdict. - Can.
-1333 § 1.
-Suspension prohibits: - 1° all or some of the acts of the power of order; - 2° all or some of the acts of the power of governance; - 3° the exercise of all or some of the rights or functions attaching to an office. - § 2.
-In a law or a precept it may be prescribed that, after a judgement or decree which impose or declare the penalty, a suspended person cannot validly perform acts of governance. - § 3.
-The prohibition never affects:
+1331 §2 n.
+1 is to be observed also in the case of interdict.

+- §1.
+Suspension prohibits: - 1° all or some of the acts of the power of order; - 2° all or some of the acts of the power of governance;